The Fairmount Center is proud to present our Faculty. Please see below for all Dance, Music, Theatre, Visual Art, and Fitness Faculty.

 love of gardening into her quilts ever since.
 Just as in nature’s textures and colors, her quilts honor the patterns and textures of the fabric keeping the designs simple to highlight the true beauty of the material.
 She loves teaching sewing and continuing the time honored traditions of our ancestors.
 “Wow !
 Look what I made!” is music to her ears!

-Mary Lyons, Visual Arts Faculty
+Patty Wills, Visual Arts Faculty